 Explore New Zealand on a group tour

-- Kayak around the Bay of Islands: kayak through caves and beneath archways as you navigate the 144 isles – also home to a plethora of marine and birdlife.
+Kayak through caves and beneath archways as you navigate the 144 isles – also home to a plethora of marine and birdlife.

 Top tip: The trick with New Zealand is to stay as long as your budget/annual leave allocation allows.
 With two islands and abundant lakes, volcanoes, towns and national parks to explore – visitors always wish they’d stayed that little bit longer.
 Our advice to opt for a group tour that spends at least two-three weeks exploring both islands or, if you have less time, focus on just one island and come back another time to do the one you missed this time.
 That way, you won’t have to forgo any of the Land of the Long White Cloud’s best bits.

 Chat to Us About Tailor-Making Your Trip!